Drew-Killeen/Dewey-Hafta-Academy/README.md

 17. Implement AJAX wherever possible
 18. Make grade.php prettier and more useful
 19. Give option to reset password if forgotten
-20. Allow a user to request their privileges to be changed
-21. Create style for radio buttons
+20. Create style for radio buttons

 Completed
 ----